global-asp/asp-source/en/0097_silly-sizwe.md

 ##
 When he got home, he told his
 mother what had happened.
-“You silly boy,” said his mother.
+"You silly boy," said his mother.
-“You should have put the eggs
+"You should have put the eggs
-in your hat and you could have brought them safely home.”
+in your hat and you could have brought them safely home."
-“Never mind Mother,” said
+"Never mind Mother," said
 Sizwe.
-“I will do that next time.”
+"I will do that next time."

 ##
 The next day, Sizwe was asked